filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag should only ever be enabled if there is an explicit need for these static libraries.

 ### sysv-utils
-The flag controls whether commands like `halt`, `init`, `poweroff` that are necessary for the SysV compatibility are symlinked to various SystemD tools.
+The flag controls whether commands like `halt`, `init`, `poweroff` that are necessary for the SysV compatibility are symlinked to various systemd tools.

 It is recommended to enable the flag.
-A system built with this flag disabled will need to provide the aforementioned tools via the [sys-apps/sysvinit](sysvinit.md) package that isn't aware of the SystemD, might cause various compatibility issues and results in additional dependency being installed.
+A system built with this flag disabled will need to provide the aforementioned tools via the [sys-apps/sysvinit](sysvinit.md) package that isn't aware of the systemd, might cause various compatibility issues and results in additional dependency being installed.

 ### test
 Passes the `-Ddbus=true` option to the Meson build script that is only necessary for running tests.
 The flag will execute a test suite that is provided with the source code.
 This will increase the build time.